szabolcsdombi/zengl/docs/index.rst

 - **do** use ``layout (location = ...)`` for the fragment shader outputs.

 - **don't** use ``layout (location = ...)`` for the vertex shader outputs or the fragment shader inputs.
-  Matching name and order is sufficient and much more readable.
+  Matching name and order are sufficient and much more readable.

 - **don't** use ``layout (binding = ...)`` for the uniform buffers or samplers.
   It is not a core feature in OpenGL 3.3 and ZenGL enforces the program layout from the pipeline parameters.